Thomas McGovern (bishop): Bishop of Harrisburg

-On December 6, 1887, McGovern was appointed bishop of the Diocese of Harrisburg by Pope Leo XIII.
+On December 6, 1887, McGovern was appointed bishop of Harrisburg by Pope Leo XIII.
 He received his episcopal consecration on March 11, 1888, from Bishop William O'Hara, with Bishops Richard Gilmour and John Watterson serving as co-consecrators.
 During his tenure, he erected twelve parishes, mostly designated for the various ethnic groups.

-Thomas McGovern died on July 25, 1898 at age 66.
+Thomas McGovern died on July 25, 1898, at age 66.